image: brent m

 - When using your boat in larger bodies of water where waves may be present, using just the remote, you can learn to duck through said waves safely.

-- Small ponds or rivers are best for RC boat beginners.
+- Small ponds or rivers are best for RC boats for beginners.

 - All RC boats possess one of the following sources of power: nitro, gas, electric, or wind.